 BNP Paribas’ primary vocation is to serve our clients by creating long-term relationships and helping them to fulfil their plans and projects.
 On the one hand, we help individuals to manage their finances and savings on a day-to-day basis; and on the other, we are the banking partner of choice for companies of all sizes and for institutional clients.
-Our business model is that of a universal bank, because this model best meets the multiple needs of our clients around the world.
-BNP Paribas operates in three main business areas, with staff working together across these areas on a daily basis.
+Our bank has an integrated business model, because this model best meets the multiple needs of our clients around the world.
+BNP Paribas operates in two main business areas, with staff working together across these areas on a daily basis.

 Being prepared to take risks, while ensuring close risk control

 Financing the economy, supporting projects, helping clients to manage their currency or interest-rate exposure – all this means accepting a degree of risk.
 One of BNP Paribas’ great strengths is precisely this expertise in managing risk.
 The Group sees rigorous risk control as part of its responsibility, both to clients and to the financial system as a whole.
 The bank’s decisions on the commitments it makes are reached after a rigorous and concerted process, based on a strong, shared risk culture which pervades all levels of the Group.
 This is true both for risks linked to lending activities, where loans are granted only after in-depth analysis of the borrower’s situation and the project to be financed; and for market risks arising from transactions with clients – these are assessed on a daily basis, tested against stress scenarios, and subject to limits.

 As a strongly diversified Group, both in terms of geography and businesses, BNP Paribas is able to balance risks and their consequences as they materialise.
 The Group is organised and managed in such a way that any difficulties arising in one business area will not jeopardise another.

 Following a strict ethical code